booellean/ShutdownAlarm/README.md

   1. To serve as an example of my current skillsets with C# and the .Net Framework.
   2. To further those skills in a practical development environment.
-  3. To create a functional shutdown/alarm timer that works optimally in a Windows environment (especially since the author could not find any Windows Applications with a UI that she preferred).
+  3. To create a functional shutdown/alarm timer that works optimally in a Windows environment (especially since the author could not find any Windows Applications with a UI that they preferred).

 #### ToDo: